Gravitational signatures of a nonlinear electrodynamics in $f(R,T)$ gravity: Introduction

 One of the most extensively investigated realizations of such effects involves incorporating the stress--energy tensor of matter—or specific matter fields—into the gravitational sector of the Lagrangian via a general function $f(R,T)$, where $R$ denotes the Ricci scalar and $T$ the trace of the stress--energy tensor \cite{Harko:2011kv}.
 In these models, dynamical violations of the equivalence principle may emerge, opening up important observational possibilities, especially in the strong--gravity regime.

 Extreme environments offer a valuable testing ground for examining the boundaries of fundamental physical theories.
 In particular, nonlinear extensions of Maxwell electrodynamics have garnered significant interest for their potential to resolve singularities in both cosmological and astrophysical settings~\cite{PhysRevD.65.063501, Sorokin:2021tge}.
+In fact, some physical processes indicate that we should modify Maxwell's electromagnetism.
+For instance, vacuum polarization induces small deviations from QED, such as birefringence \cite{Battesti:2012hf}, which could be phenomenologically described as effects of nonlinear electrodynamics \cite{Sorokin:2021tge,Boillat:1970gw,Bialynicka-Birula:1970nlh}.
+From a theoretical perspective, nonlinear modifications of Maxwell electrodynamics arise in quantum gravity theories, such as ModMax theory, string theory and M--theory \cite{Gibbons:2001gy,Bandos:2020hgy,heidari2025gravitational,2024arXiv241102907E,panah2025some}, and have been investigated in a myriad of scenarios, from cosmology and astrophysics to condensed matter physics \cite{Ayon-Beato:2000mjt,Pereira:2018mnn,Gaete:2014nda,Novello:2006ng,Pan:2011vi,Neves:2023uxi}.
+Experimental efforts have been undertaken to search for traces of these effects, including Pb--Pb collisions at the LHC \cite{ATLAS:2017fur} and investigations of light--by--light scattering and photon splitting at the ROKK-1M facility \cite{Akhmadaliev:2001ik}.

 Among various astrophysical phenomena, black hole observables have become especially promising tools for probing fundamental physics—an interest amplified by the landmark detections from the LIGO and VIRGO collaborations~\cite{LIGOScientific:2016aoc}, as well as high--resolution imaging provided by the Event Horizon Telescope (EHT) collaboration \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}.

 Gravitational wave astronomy has emerged as a powerful tool for probing a wide range of phenomena, including gravitational lensing effects~\cite{heidari2023gravitational,020,araujo2024gravitational,019,aa2024implications,araujo2023analysis}.
 Traditionally, research in this area has focused on light deflection in weak gravitational fields, particularly within the context of the Schwarzschild metric and more general static, spherically symmetric spacetimes \cite{021}.
-However, the strong--field regime near compact objects such as black holes is anticipated to exhibit pronounced deviations from classical predictions, potentially enabling critical tests of both general relativity and nonlinear electrodynamics~\cite{022}.
+However, the strong--field regime near compact objects such as black holes is anticipated to exhibit pronounced deviations from classical predictions, potentially enabling critical tests of both general relativity and nonlinear electrodynamics~\cite{022,mohan2025strong}.